Annie Fox for Parents...

 Parents:

-“My son is very closemouthed about his new girlfriend.”
+“My fiancee's son is very destructive.”

 Dear Annie,